realA10001986/Time-Circuits-Display/README.md

 - "nmoff.mp3".
 Played when disabling night might by holding "5"
 - "startup.mp3".
 Played when the clock is connected to power and finished booting

-If a file is not found on the SD card, the default file from SPIFFS (flash) will be played.
+If a file is not found on the SD card, the default file from the device's flash memory will be played.

-The files "nmon2.mp3", "nmoff2.mp3", "alarm2.mp3" in this repository are the versions I prefer, but they are to be considered somewhat "inofficial" ;) In order to use them, they need to be renamed to "nmon.mp3", "nmoff.mp3" and "alarm.mp3" respectively.
+Note that the "Audio file installer" cannot be used to replace default sounds in the device's flash memory.
+Your custom sounds will be played back from the SD card, which needs to remain in the slot for that matter.

-**Custom Sounds**
+**Additional Custom Sounds**

 If the SD card holds a file named "hour.mp3", this file will be played every hour, on the hour.
 This feature is disabled in night mode.